prabeesh/prabeesh.github.io/content/blog/finding-rc-constant-using-atmega8.md

 ---
-title: "Finding RC constant using ATmega8"
+title: "Measuring an RC Time Constant with an ATmega8"
 date: 2012-07-14T23:39:00+05:30
-tags: [AVR, Embedded]
+tags:
+  - AVR
+  - ATmega8
+  - embedded systems
+  - ADC
 keywords:
-  - time constant using AVR
+  - RC time constant AVR
-  - atmega8 examples
+  - ATmega8 ADC
-  - time constant using embedded systems
-  - find RC constant
-  - find RC constant using microcontroller
+  - measuring capacitance microcontroller
-  - AVR find RC constant
-  - AVR find RC
-description: This blog post explores the process of finding RC constants using the ATmega8 microcontroller.
-It provides an overview of the concept of RC time constants and explains how to measure them using the ADC of the ATmega8.
-The code example demonstrates how to calculate the RC constant and display it on an LCD screen.
-The post includes test examples with different resistor and capacitor values to showcase the practical application of the method.
-Overall, it serves as a comprehensive guide for anyone interested in understanding and implementing RC constant calculations with the ATmega8 microcontroller.
+description: Measure an RC time constant in hardware using the ATmega8's ADC and timer.
+Covers the circuit, the C code, and a couple of test runs with different R-C values.
 ---

 The time constant(sec) of an RC circuit is equal to the product of the resistance and the capacitance of the circuit.